PixelExtended/OTA/README.md

 NOTES:
 - ROM directory will look for *home/<os_username>/<rom_directory>*.
 - Add doble quotes for parameters with more than a single word, like maintainer name in the example above.
-- Forum URL parameter is optional.
+- All parameters are mandatory.